abcboy101/notes/LGPE/README.md

 </table>

 It turns out that a cuttable plant is visible in each of these screenshots.
-Instead of being a small, leafy tree like in the original, the mainland Chinese version replaces it with what appears to be a dead, thorny plant.
+Instead of being a small, leafy tree like in the original, the Chinese version replaces it with what appears to be a dead, thorny plant.

 Like many countries, the Chinese government regulates cutting down trees in an effort to prevent deforestation.
 By replacing the mostly harmless tree with a plant that has dangerous thorns, this justifies the player's actions in cutting it down to get through.